younesaassila/ttv-lol-pro/README.md

 This fork:

 - disables TTV LOL for channels you are subscribed to,
-- lets you whitelist channels you wish ads to be played on,
+- lets you whitelist channels,
 - improves TTV LOL's popup by showing stream status and "Whitelist" button,
 - lets you add custom primary/fallback proxies,
-- lets you remove the token parameter from API requests,
-- falls back to the stream with ads if the API server errors out,
+- falls back to the stream with ads if the API server errors out.
-- lets you redirect API requests to a local server.

 **Recommendations:**